htmelvis/lincoln/readme.md

 # Lincoln
-A Navigation Plugin based on Bootstrap 4 Dropdown.
+A Navigation Plugin for jQuery based on Bootstrap 4 Dropdown.